Tilt Table Testing

 2. As part of a diagnostic workup for individual with suspected postural orthostatic tachycardia syndrome (POTS).

-The use of tilt table testing is considered experimental and investigational for all other indications, including any of the following (not an all-inclusive list) because there is little support in the peer-reviewed medical literature for tilt table testing for these indications:
+The use of tilt table testing is considered experimental, investigational, or unproven for all other indications, including any of the following (not an all-inclusive list) because there is little support in the peer-reviewed medical literature for tilt table testing for these indications:

 1. Determining the effectiveness of medications in treating recurrent unexplained syncope; or